Kaʻiulani: Surfing

 Kaʻiulani had always been an athletic young woman, who enjoyed equestrianism, surfing, swimming, croquet, and canoeing.
 In an 1897 interview for The Sun newspaper in New York, she stated, "I love riding, driving, swimming, dancing and cycling.
 Really, I'm sure I was a seal in another world because I am so fond of the water… My mother taught me to swim almost before I knew how to walk."
-An avid surfer on the shores of Waikiki, her 7 feet, 4 inch alaia surfboard made of koa (acacia koa) is preserved at the Bernice Pauahi Bishop Museum.
+An avid surfer on the shores of Waikiki, her 7 ft 4 in alaia surfboard made of koa (acacia koa) is preserved at the Bernice Pauahi Bishop Museum.
 Acquired by the museum in 1922 from her deceased father’s estate, it is one of the few surviving examples of 19th-century Hawaiian surfboards.

 According to popular belief, she may have been the first female surfer in the British Isles.
 However, the Museum of British Surfing states "the only tangible evidence – so far – is a letter in which she wrote that she enjoyed ‘being on the water again’ at Brighton."
 Her three cousins Kawananakoa, Kuhio and Keliʻiahonui pioneered surfing in California in 1885.
 Kawananakoa and Kūhiō became the first male surfers in the British Isles in 1890 when they went surf riding with their tutor John Wrightson at Bridlington in northern England.
 The swimming attire for Victorian-minded Hawaiian royals would have been full-body swimwear made of wool or cotton.